humpbackdev/generator-humpback/generators/app/templates/_README.md

 To see the the mailhog UI, run `ahoy docker mailhog-url` and access that url from the browser.
 Your new messages will appear there.
 In order to send your emails from Drupal to mailhog you have two choices: using default sendmail configuration or using SMTP.
 If you decide for SMTP, you should set the mailhog host and port (mailhog:1025).

+## Lighthouse

+You can run lighthouse against your site to get a report  about performance, a11y, pwa, best practices and SEO.
+To do it, run `ahoy site lighthouse <internal_url>`, then open the generated file.

 ## Ahoy commands

 Some helpful commands are included using useful ahoy cli utility.
 In order to use them, you must install ahoy (https://github.com/ahoy-cli/ahoy) and then `ahoy help`